dimfalk/vg250/README.md

 [![codecov](https://codecov.io/gh/dimfalk/vg250/branch/main/graph/badge.svg)](https://codecov.io/gh/dimfalk/vg250)
 <!-- badges: end -->

-vg250 is a helper package to provide access to VG250 dataset in order to derive spatial information for a chosen administrative level for various applications.
+vg250 aims to provide access to VG250 dataset in order to derive spatial information for a chosen administrative level for various applications.

-Since I found myself in the need of some kind of spatial information on a municipality level for convenience reasons quite often, the decision was made to centralize associated data and functions based on `{sf}` in a separate package to simplify maintenance.
+Since I found myself in the need of spatial information on a municipality level (geometry, extent, centroids) for convenience reasons quite often, the decision was made to centralize associated data and functions based on `{sf}` in a separate package to simplify maintenance.

 ## Installation